rooseveltframework/roosevelt/README.md

   - `controllers`: Folder for controller files.
   - `models`: Folder for model files.
   - `views`: Folder for view files.
-- `node_modules`: A standard folder where all modules your app depends on (such as Roosevelt) are installed to.
-This folder is created by the `npm i` command.
+- `node_modules`: A standard folder created by Node.js where all modules your app depends on (such as Roosevelt) are installed to.
+This folder is created when installing dependencies using the `npm i` command.
-- `package.json`: A standard file in Node.js apps for configuring your app.
+- `package.json`: A file common to most Node.js apps for configuring your app.
 - `public`: All contents within this folder will be exposed as static files.
 - `statics`: Folder for source CSS, image, JS, and other static files.
-By default some of the contents of this folder are symlinked to from public, which you can configure (see below).
+By default some of the contents of this folder are symlinked to from `public`, which you can configure (see below).
   - `css`: Folder for source CSS files.
   - `images`: Folder for source image files.
   - `js`: Folder for source JS files.
 - `.gitignore`: A standard file which contains a list of files and folders to ignore if your project is in a [git](https://git-scm.com/) repo.
+Delete it if you're not using git.

 ## Default .gitignore